-The Pacific Northwest Division of Family Practice is working with clinics in your community to help you find a family doctor or nurse practitioner.
-You can register with the Health Connect Registry if you, your family, or a person in your care lives in one of the following communities:
+The Pacific Northwest Division of Family Practice is working with local clinics to help connect patients to a primary care provider, either a family doctor or nurse practitioner.
+This includes people living in the following communities:

 Once registered, you will be contacted directly when a primary care provider is available.